VILLASframework/node/README.md

 The full documentation is available at [doc/html/index.html](doc/html/index.html) after running `doxygen` in this directory.

-You can access the prebuild documentation at: http://134.130.169.32/villasnode/ (available only from *Office network* and *ACS Simulation Network*).
+You can access the prebuild documentation at: http://134.130.169.32/villas/node/ (available only from ACS *Office network* and *Simulation Network*).

 ## Contact